papivot/velero-on-azure-onprem/README.md

 ---
 ## Restore on the destination cluster

-To make sure that Restic volumes get mapped to the correct destination storage class, create a config map similar to the one below on the destination cluster before performing a restore.
+To make sure that restic volumes get mapped to the correct destination storage class, create a config map similar to the one below on the destination cluster before performing a restore.
 ```yaml
 apiVersion: v1
 kind: ConfigMap